-The Company manufactures and markets a broad range of fiber optic cables for "high bandwidth" transmission of data, video and audio communications over moderate distances of up to approximately [10] miles.
+The Company manufactures and markets a broad range of fiber optic cables for high bandwidth transmission of data, video and audio communications over moderate distances of up to approximately 10 miles.
 The Company's cables can be used both indoors and outdoors, are easy and economical to install, and provide a high degree of reliability.
-The Company believes that its products are widely accepted for use in fiber optic local area networks ("LANS") and are increasingly accepted in other communications applications.
-The Company's products directly address the needs of the moderate distance market by utilizing a tight-buffered coating that protects the optical fiber and a cable design that achieves superior mechanical and environmental performance.
+The Company believes that its products are widely accepted for use in fiber optic Local Area Networks ("LANS") and are increasingly accepted in other communications applications.
+The Company's products directly address the needs of the moderate distance market by utilizing a tight-buffer coating that protects the optical fiber and a cable design that achieves superior mechanical and environmental performance.

 The Company was incorporated in Virginia in 1983.
-The Company's executive offices are located at 5290 Concourse Drive, Roanoke, Virginia 24019, telephone number (540) 265-0690.
+The Company's executive offices are located at 5290 Concourse Drive, Roanoke, Virginia 24019.
+The Company's telephone number is (540) 265-0690.